callysto/curriculum-notebooks/CONTRIBUTING.md

 Create a branch off of master for your task.
 After completing your notebook(s) and content review, make the recommended changes and open a pull request from your branch to master.

 We consider it a best practice to clear all cell outputs before commiting.
-This can be done with 'Kernel > Restar & Clear Output' (or 'Edit > Clear All Outputs' in JupyterLab) from the top menu bar.
+This can be done with 'Kernel > Restart & Clear Output' (or 'Edit > Clear All Outputs' in JupyterLab) from the top menu bar.

 ## Naming Conventions